AML14/tratto/ml-model/README.md

 **Important note**: if you skipped the instructions to configure the enviroment, remember to execute the command described at `section 1.4` to grant the permissions to run the bash scripts.

-The datasets and checkpoints will be saved in the `ml-model` root directory, with the homonym names.
+The checkpoints will be saved in the `ml-model` root directory, with the homonym name.

 # Training